Have you accidentally clipped your dog’s quick? Don’t stress! We’ve all been there. That sudden yelp and the sight of red can be terrifying.

 Using an Elizabethan Collar (Cone)

-A cone, also known as an Elizabethan collar, helps prevent your dog from reaching wounds, surgical sites, or irritations on their body.
-This is crucial to promote proper healing and prevent infections.
+A cone, also known as an Elizabethan collar, helps prevent your dog from reaching wounds, surgical sites, or irritations on its body.
+This is crucial to promoting proper healing and preventing infections.

 Make sure the collar fits well.
-It should be snug but tight so your dog can eat and drink comfortably.
+It should be snug but tight enough for your dog to eat and drink comfortably.

-If the traditional plastic cone is too uncomfortable, consider soft or inflatable alternatives that might be more pleasant for your dog.
+If the traditional plastic cone is too uncomfortable for your dog, consider soft or inflatable alternatives that might be more pleasant.

 How To Prevent Future Incidents?